Brianland

 Virgil Throckmorton (Tony Goldwyn is FANTASTIC!)

-Sandy Irvine (Jim Downey – great unexpected casting! the longest-serving writer in SNL history)
+Sandy Irvine (Jim Downey – great unexpected casting!
+SNL’s longest-serving writer – 30 years!)

 dramatic piano score —> symphonic crescendo

-44:45 – Sommerville being followed – restaurant, bus, immigrant center passing out cards – all with him doing a voiceover of his shortwave radio broadcast
+44:45 – Sommerville seen in restaurant – then being followed on bus, in immigrant center passing out cards – all while we hear him doing a voiceover of his shortwave radio broadcast

-45:43 – bag over head by Avanti as Sommerville’s broadcasting from shortwave radio
+45:43 – bag over head by Avanti as Sommerville is broadcasting from shortwave radio

 (‘avanti’ means ‘forward’ or ‘ahead’ in Italian)